OASIS Energy Market Information Exchange

 There are hundreds of ways today to communicate price information.
 But you don't buy something just on price—you buy based on value, so you want to know something about what you're buying, for example environmental characteristics.
 An interoperable way to exchange energy price and information is a top priority for the NIST Smart Grid plans, and will help people meet their needs and enable new business opportunities.

 A price needs context; it's not just a number.
 The context includes the market rules, which can be very complex, and things such as location, currency, and time for availability.
-Here's a graphic that William Cox presented at GridEcon in March 2009 (from the full slides for Smart Grid Economic Interfaces, soon to be in the resource area).
+Here's a graphic that William Cox presented at GridEcon in March 2009 (from the full slides for Smart Grid Economic Interfaces).

 Market Information Stack Illustration